deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt2-second-year.md

 A chorus of “Yes Sir.” answered him.

 “Good.
 Firth, call the barracks, get them to send our ride, will you?
-I don’t really feel like walking back, now... ”
+I don’t really feel like walking back, now...”

 * * *